-This is an entry into Monday’s Finish the Story flash fiction challenge, run by Barbara W. Beacham.
-I haven’t joined in with this one for a while but with a photo prompt like this, how could I not?
+Here’s this week’s entry into Monday’s Finish the Story flash fiction challenge, run by Barbara W. Beacham.
 This challenge gives you a picture prompt and the first line and asks that you finish the story in 100-150 words.
 The given line is in italics.

 Word Count: 150

 I’ve noticed that my stories have been getting steadily heavier and darker as the week’s have gone on so I thought I’d try for something a little lighter today.
 This was tentatively entitled ‘The Wizard’s Guide to Parenting’ as I wrote it.
 I would have liked to have left that as its title but felt it gave away too much of the story!